tbaaaa/space-n-aliens/README.md

-# space-n-aliens
+# Space and Aliens!
-This is a game that will be developed as a 2d spaceship alien shooter.
+This is a game that will be made as a 2d spaceship alien shooter, made entirley in python.

+## Guide